-• If the vehicle is used often during the night for short trips using the coming home function, this will place a heavy demand on the battery.
-To avoid this, make longer journeys whenever possible.

-• Observe all relevant statutory requirements when using the lighting systems described here.

-• For those vehicles fitted with the "Dot Matrix" display, the time for the Coming home function (about 40 seconds) can be adjusted using the "Configuration, lights and visibility" menu.
+- If the vehicle is used often during the night for short trips using the coming home function, this will place a heavy demand on the battery.
+To avoid this, make longer journeys whenever possible. - Observe all relevant statutory requirements when using the lighting systems described here. - For those vehicles fitted with the "Dot Matrix" display, the Coming Home time (about 40 seconds) can be adjusted using the "Configuration, lights and visibility" menu.